The Eight Hilarious Gods

-The Eight Hilarious Gods is a 1993 Hong Kong fantasy mo lei tau film directed by Jeffery Chiang.
+The Eight Hilarious Gods is a 1993 Hong Kong fantasy mo lei tau film directed by Jeffrey Chiang.
 The main characters are the Eight Immortals in Taoism.
 But being a comedy film, most are portrayed as crooks.

 Plot

 Goddess Buddy Wall ascends to the mortal world to retrieve the holy pearls that Lucifer stole.
 She saves a group of villagers from sacrificing one of their children to Lucifer by posing as one.
 When she cannot win, she calls upon god Ben who manages to chase Lucifer away.
 To defeat Lucifer, the two embark on a journey to find the other six gods who were reincarnated into mortals; they are identified by a birthmark on their body.

 Arriving in a town, the film introduces the reincarnated gods as mortals who are unaware of their celestial identities: Smart Han and Lousy Han are con artists, homosexual Cheung and Lotus are swindlers that run a hostel, and Lee and Tsao are employee and employer respectively for bounty hunting.
 Buddy Wall and Ben first meet con artists Smart Han and Lousy Han who tries to pickpocket Buddy Wall in the flea market; Ben beats them but is sidetracked when beautiful women come to watch him fight.
 The two meet Lee and Tsao when Lee physically abuses his mother to steal her jade bracelet to give to Tsao to pay off a debt.
 The two check into Cheung and Lotus' hostel as Lotus tries to seduce Ben.